Instagrammable Connecticut: Flower Towns Last Updated: April 2021

 It’s no secret that Connecticut has stunning scenery at all times of the year.
 When springtime rolls around, a handful of towns throughout the state overflow with vibrant-colored flowers and plants.
-Although we’re all staying safe at home, we hope these pictures give you a bit of the experience of walking amongst the beautiful blossoms.
+Here are a few stunning flower towns to snap the perfect photo.

 And be sure to check with each location before venturing out, as hours may change due to COVID-19.